nobbyknox/assessment-digital-platoon/README.md

 **Note:** The script makes use of `curl` and `jq`.
 It is advisable that you have these installed when making use of the `app.sh` script.
 Also, this is a bash script, so you will be out of luck on a vanilla Windows PC.
 A Mac or Linux PC is recommended.
 However, if you are running Windows without the Windows Subsystem for Linux, you might want to stick to the regular maven commands.

 The script wraps all commands you might want to use.
-Running `./app.sh` on the command line prints some handy help instruction.
+Running `./app.sh` on the command line prints some handy help instructions.
 Here is a sample:

 ```bash
 $ ./app.sh